gavinj1999/file-to-clipboard/README.md

 ## 📜 License

-Do whatever you like, up to you, Feel free to use, tweak, and share the love!
+This extension is licensed under the [MIT License](LICENSE).
+Feel free to use, tweak, and share the love!

 ## 🎈 Final Words